jonilala796/twitch-relay/README.md

 You can stop your relay with `[Ctrl] + [C]`.

 # Setup your Stream Deck
-Use the "website" action of your Stream Deck an configure it like shown below:
+Use the "website" action of your Stream Deck and configure it like shown below:

 ![](images/streamdeck-setup.png)